Keyword Clustering: What It Is & How to Use It in SEO

 Creating landing and pillar pages is how you can properly start using the keyword clusters.
 Each pillar page on your website should implement one or more of your keyword groups, and enhance it with the best practices for on-page SEO.
 Using content optimization tools and internal linking, you can optimize your pillar pages and reap the rewards of keyword clusters more efficiently.

-4. Strengthen Keyword Clusters With Blog Content
+4. Support Clusters with Relevant Blog Content

 As you build your pillar pages, you also need to improve the content and domain authority.
 To do this, you can build a blog that reinforces and highlights the keyword clusters on your website to the search engine algorithms.
 As you keep developing more and more blogs, they will start forming “topic clusters”, which can further help your website rankings.